public-transport/transitous/docs/docs/index.md

 }
 ```

-If the feed is not known in Transitland, a http source can be used instead.
+If the feed is not part of any existing database, a http source can be used instead.

 ```json
 {